 President Jesip Drez Tito of Yugoslavia today (Monday) started a five-day visit to the Soviet Union.

-President Jesip Drez Tito of Yugoslavia today (Monday) started a five-day visit to the Soviet Union.
+Background: President Jesip Drez Tito of Yugoslavia today (Monday) started a five-day visit to the Soviet Union.
 At Moscow's Vnukeve Airport -- the one used by President Nixon just two weeks earlier -- the Yugoslav head of state was given a warm welcome by Soviet Party Chief Leonid Brezhnev and other Kremlin leaders.

 It was President Tito's first visit since the Warsaw Pact invasion of Czechoslovakia four years ago brought about strained relations.
 The present visit will strengthen the reconciliation achieved when Mr Brezhnev went to Belgarde last autumn.

 A highlight of the current tour is the presentation of the highest award, the Order of Lenin, to President Tito.
 It was accorded him on his 80th birthday a week ago.

 SYNOPSIS: President Tito of Yugoslavia flew to Moscow on Monday for his first visit to the Soviet Union in four years.